Master’s in Marriage and Family Therapy Degree Overview

 What is the career outlook for graduates of the MA in Marriage and Family Therapy degree program?

-Marriage and Family Therapy is one of the fastest-growing fields in psychology today.
+Marriage and Family Therapy is one of the fastest-growing fields in psychology and behavioral sciences today.
 The Bureau for Labor Statistics (BLS) estimates that it will grow by 23% over the next 10 years—compared to just 16% for counselor and therapist positions of all types, and 7% for all jobs in all fields—which earns MFT a “Much faster than average” designation from the BLS.
 Growth is expected due to the increasing use of integrated care, which is a treatment of multiple problems at one time by a group of specialists, such as marriage and family therapists working with substance abuse, behavior disorder, or mental health counselors, to address patients’ issues as a team.

 What kind of job can I expect to get with this master’s degree program?

 Graduates of master’s degree programs in Marriage and Family Therapy often work in outpatient care centers, inpatient care centers, hospitals, schools, social services for local, state, and federal governments, substance abuse centers, and private practices.
-They can also open their own practice or go into fields such related to law, corrections, the military, churches and religion-based fields, and employee relations and benefits for companies both big and small.
+They can also open their own clinical practice or go into fields such related to law, corrections, the military, churches and religion-based fields, and employee relations and benefits for companies both big and small.

 What scholarship and financial aid options are available to me?